This chapter has been published in the book

 In his recollections of Socrates, Xenophon gave us a detailed

-case study of how Socrates began an educational process with Euthydemus.
+of how Socrates began an educational process with Euthydemus.

 Xenophon presented it as a typical example of Socrates’ “methods

-of dealing with those who thought they had received the best education,
+who thought they had received the best education

-and prided themselves on wisdom."79 Euthydemus had collected
+and prided themselves on wisdom.”79

-many books which contained the wisdom of the ages, and he was
+many books which contained the wisdom of the ages,

 confident in the abilities of speech and action.
-Socrates observed

-that he did not enter the market-place because of his youth, but
+that he did not enter the market-place because of his youth,

-he sat in the saddler's shop.
-Therefore Socrates went to this
+he sat in the saddler’s shop.

 shop with some of his companions.
-Someone asked whether Themistocles

-became great by natural ability or by studying with a wise man.
+or by studying with a wise man.

-To get Euthydemus thinking, Socrates said, "If in the minor
+To get Euthydemus thinking, Socrates said, “If in the minor arts great achievement is

-surely it is absurd to imagine that the art of statesmanship,
+impossible without competent masters, surely it is absurd to imagine that the art of

 On another occasion, Euthydemus was reluctant to join the circle

-told the group that when Euthydemus was of an age he would not
+told the group that when Euthydemus was of an age

 hesitate to offer the Athenian Assembly advice on some policy.